Subscribe

 Traders and analysts have been debating the outcomes of Ethereum’s upcoming transition from proof-of-work to proof-of-stake since September 15, 2019.

-Traders can keep their BTC in their wallets or any other wallet that supports forked tokens in order to receive an equal quantity of BCH.
-If PoW tokens from those entities that refuse to join the merge are available, exchanges that support hard forks would be the best place to sell them.
+The first strategy is straightforward: purchase Ether (ETH) on the spot market and hold it in an exchange wallet or any other wallet or platform that supports forked tokens, then wait for the potential Proof of Work (PoW) token.
+Traders can also keep their ETH in wallets that support forked tokens to receive an equivalent quantity of PoW tokens from entities that refuse to join the Merge.
+If PoW tokens become available, exchanges that support hard forks may be the best place to sell them.

 January 11, 2023